Best free accounting software for UK small businesses 2025

 Here are some key things you should consider when comparing providers:

-• Check with your accountant (if you have one): If you do already work with an accountant, then it may be useful to get their input on what software is likely to work best for your business, and which works best with their systems.
+• Check with your accountant (if you have one): if you do already work with an accountant, then it may be useful to get their input on what software is likely to work best for your business, and which works best with their systems.

-• Choose your must haves: regardless of the brand you choose, chances are you will have to compromise on free accounting software.
+• Choose your must-haves: regardless of the brand you choose, chances are you will have to compromise on free accounting software.
 Decide which of the bad points you can live with.
 We recommend going with a tool that allows you to submit a VAT return (such as Zoho Books).

 • Take them for a spin: free accounting software is ideal for commitment-phobes.
 Simply sign up, input your data, and see how each feels.
 Many of the top paid accounting software providers also offer free trials, so you can see exactly what the extra outlay will give you in return.